arun-vishwakarma/channels-app/README.md

 # Instruction to run project

-Download the project
+- Download the project
-Place code inside a folder (e.g channel) and go to this directory from cmd (e.g ..> channel) Run npm install
+- Place code inside a folder (e.g channel) and go to this directory from cmd (e.g ..> channel)
+- Run npm install
-Open another cmd prompt and run node server (PORT used 3000 for node server)
+ -Open another cmd prompt and run node server (PORT used 3000 for node server)

 ## Development server